danlentz/clj-hangman/README.md

 This solution is based on the notion of a _tuple store_ with a _generalized query_ interface called a _Graph_.
-The information in a Graph is encoded as a series of assertions of relations among its constituents that are encoded as tuples:
+The information in a Graph is encoded as a series of assertions of relations among its constituents.
+They are encoded as tuples:

     [subject predicate object]